-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 The move came after Maryland's governor announced a similar order in the morning.
 West Virginia and North Carolina each already had similar orders in place before Monday.

-The order Northam announced in his press conference is Executive Order 55.
+The order Northam announced in his press conference is

 It, essentially, means that Virginians can only leave home for food, supplies, work, medical care, or exercise/fresh air purposes.